trebor/soul-bound/rfc.md

     * Follow protocol rules (slashing for violations)
   * Sponsors are incentivized to:
     * Verify identities carefully (rewards for honest sponsorship)
-    * Reject fraudulent identities (penalties for invalid endorsements)
+    * Reject fraudulent identities (penalties for invalid sponsorships)
-    * Maintain sufficient stake (S_sponsor)
+    * Ensure sponsor stake (S_sponsor) is locked in escrow for the duration of active sponsorships
     * Follow protocol rules (slashing for violations)

 * **Protocol Rules**
   * Messages that violate protocol rules are rejected
   * Validators that accept invalid messages are slashed
-  * Sponsors that endorse invalid identities are slashed
+  * Sponsors that sponsor invalid identities are slashed
   * Stake requirements ensure honest behavior is more profitable

 * **Monitoring & Response**